-From one ‘Jeopardy!’ champ to another: Seattle’s Ken Jennings weighs in on James Holzhauer
+Q&A: Seattle’s own Ken Jennings weighs in on fellow ‘Jeopardy!’ champ James Holzhauer

 MC: It kind of seemed like he was going to go forever the way he was dominating.

 KJ: “He looked so unbeatable.
 I was like, ‘This guy is going to be playing until the year 2100, when we’re all just heads in jars.’
 But a ‘Jeopardy!’ game is such a fragile thing.
-You never know which was is going to have your name on it.
+You never know which one is going to have your name on it.
 Two things go right for you, it can change everything.
 Same if two things go right for the other person.
 That’s what happened.”

 MC: “The all-time high for a game before he started playing was $77,000.
 Then he came along and was averaging $77,000.
 (Jennings averaged about $34,000) What is that the sports equivalent to?

 KJ: “Before James, you’d get a score like that maybe every five years, if even that often.
 So I think what he was doing was kind of like hitting for the cycle every game of a baseball season.
-Or in basketball — it’s way weirder than averaging a triple double for a season, it’s more like a season where you score 70 points every game.”
+Or in basketball — it’s way weirder than averaging a triple- double for a season, it’s more like a season where you score 70 points every game.”

 MC: What did you most admire about his game?